 To do that just add the audio and video files and click on “Add” and download the video.

 Here is a before and after comparison of the same video with and without the added code.

-There is no point in doing the whole process again if you already did the CPU intensive task.
-If you have the slow output and you want to speed it up then just go to ezgif.com’s speed section.
+There is no point in doing the whole process again if you already did the CPU-intensive task.
+If you have a slow output and you want to speed it up then just go to ezgif.com’s speed section.
 Upload your video and speed it up 1.5 times.

-How to make the Baka Mitai (Dame Da Ne) Meme: FAQs
+How to make the Baka Mitai (Dame Da Ne), Sad Linus Singing Meme – Final Words

-What is Baka Mitai and Why is it so famous suddenly?
+What is the Baka Mitai song and Why is it so famous suddenly?

 Well, the most interesting part about this meme is the process of making it.
 It’s made by a google colab algorithm which makes a picture move on the basis of your base video provided inside google drive.

-Can i use this algorithm to make other deep fake videos as well?
+Can I use this dame song algorithm to make other deep fake videos as well?

-While testing this google colab script, I only tested with the dame da ne video only but having said that, I have seen people use the same concept deepfakes in many other formats as well so yeah you can do that.
-We at Mrnoob will test the same as well and let you know if we are able to do it or not in a future article.
+While testing this google colab script, I only tested with the Dame Da Ne video but having said that, I have seen people use the same concept of Deepfakes in many other formats as well so yeah you can do that.
+We at Mrnoob will test the same as well and let you know if we can do it or not in a future article.